sdixon5/Learning/React Developer 2020/Section 2 Key Concepts/Key Concepts.md

 MVC pattern

-Data overflow --> hard to debug
+Data overflow --> hard to debug (remember the image with the arrows going in all directions)

 **2013 React Open Source**